-Renegade Pictures arrived in Israel in August to shoot their Jesus Project for the Discovery Channel after already having completed a two week location scout in July.
+Renegade Pictures arrived in Israel in August to shoot their Jesus Project for the Discovery Channel after already having completed a two-week location scout in July.

-The crew under award-winning director Alex Marengo worked all across Jerusalem and in Bethlehem, as well as in the Galilee, Haifa and Tel Aviv.
-Jemila Twinch and Anna Waddell worked as Associate Producers, conducting interviews and filming GVs; head DP Chris King shared some of the work load with Israeli DPs Yoram Millo and Eyal Zahavi on the renowned Panasonic 900 cameras.
+The crew under award-winning director Alex Marengo worked all across Jerusalem and in Bethlehem, as well as in Galilee, Haifa and Tel Aviv.
+Jemila Twinch and Anna Waddell worked as Associate Producers, conducting interviews and filming GVs; head DP Chris King shared some of the workloads with Israeli DPs Yoram Millo and Eyal Zahavi on the renowned Panasonic 900 cameras.

 Our compliments to a crew that was very well prepared and had conducted terrific research to make a unique program about the life of Jesus and life in the first century.
-The program will be aired Easter 2009 on the Discovery Channel and we wish Renegade Pictures much success.
+The program will be aired on Easter 2009 on the Discovery Channel and we wish Renegade Pictures much success.
 We are sure it will be a fantastic program and truly a wonderful experience for the audience.